lambdageek/cppguide-wip/cppguide.md

 <div class="summary">

-Regular functions have mixed case; accessors and mutators may be named like variables.
+Regular functions are lowercase with underscores; accessors and mutators may be named like variables.

 </div>

 <div class="stylebody">

-Ordinarily, functions should start with a capital letter and have a capital letter for each new word.
+Ordinarily, functions should be named in lower case with underscores between words.

-    AddTableEntry()
+    add_table_entry ()
-    DeleteUrl()
+    delete_url ()
-    OpenFileOrDie()
+    open_file_or_die ()

 (The same naming rule applies to class- and namespace-scope constants that are exposed as part of an API and that are intended to look like